pnp/powershell/documentation/Set-PnPStructuralNavigationCacheWebState.md

 ```

 ## DESCRIPTION
-The Set-PnPStructuralNavigationCacheWebState cmdlet can be used to enable or disable caching for a webs in a site collection.
-If the WebUrl parameter has not been specified the currently connected to site will be used.
+The Set-PnPStructuralNavigationCacheWebState cmdlet can be used to enable or disable caching for a web.
+If the WebUrl parameter has not been specified the currently connected to web will be used.

 ## EXAMPLES